 What I read about scuba diving in Malta before was the season was from March to November only.
 If it is true some dive centres close for the winter season, the main dive centres remain open all year.
 With an average temperature of 18°C, Malta can dive anytime, even in the winter thanks to its dive sites located all around the island, allowing to dive even when the winds are blowing on the opposite coast.

 Looking for the warmest water and the best visibility while enjoying cheaper prices?
-September to November, and November especially is the best period to go diving in Malta.
+September to November, especially the latter, is the best period to go diving in Malta.
 Water has heated up all summer and you can dive away from the crowds.

 Who to go wreck diving in Malta with?

 If you are interested in learning about Malta’s history while going scuba diving, which dive centre can be better than one of the oldest ones in Malta?
 Maltaqua has been in business since 1975 and is owned by a Maltese family.
 Their instructors have a long experience of diving in Malta.
 My dive guide for the day, David, a British instructor, had been living in Malta for 10 years.
 I was amazed at all the stories he told me about Malta’s history on our way to Blue Grotto.
 I think he showed me details no other visitor would notice.

 Maltaqua has a large dive shop with the fanciest compressor room I’ve ever seen on all my trips!
 They can cater for recreational divers and technical divers as they can prepare your Nitrox tank on demand.
 Something that also caught my attention was their independent diver package.
 Once you know your way around, both on the road and underwater, they offer tanks with unlimited refills so you can dive as much as you want all around Malta with your own rental car.
 On top of this, they are just sweethearts: I got a very serious issue with my camera before my dives with them and they did all they could to help me.
 Big thumbs up!